VincentWei/MiniGUI/README.md

 some complex embedded systems, such as PDAs, Thin-Clients, or STBs.
 MiniGUI-Lite made the embedded systems more stable and efficient.
-The version 1.0.00 provided the native fbcon engine based on Linux FrameBuffer device directly as well.
+The version 1.0.00 provided the native fbcon engine based on Linux frame buffer device directly as well.

 In the development of version 1.1.00, we re-wrote the GAL and GDI interfaces, and provided some advanced video features, such as raster